FAQs and other useful information

 Revised 12.01.2021

-Yes, Fitness Specializations must be renewed.
 You do this by completing ten (10) relevant hours of continuing education, every two (2) years.
-Much of the renewal process is automated within your MedFit Classroom account, and as of 12/1/2021, there is a fee of $50 to renew a single certificate of specialization.
+Much of the renewal process is automated within your MedFit Classroom account.

 Please note, at $25 petition fee is required before CEUs are applied.